 The Ledbury area north of Woburn Avenue had been the former hobby farm of Alfred St.Germain.
 The St. Germain property was subdivided in 1922 by the Melrose Realty Company under the name Melrose Park.

 Ledbury's residential development was not fully complete until the 1950's when Ledbury school and Ledbury Park were added to this neighbourhood.

-Ledbury Park has an aritificial Ice Rink and just recently has added a fenced dog park/run.
+Ledbury Park has an artificial Ice Rink.
 The first generation of Ledbury families are moving out of the neighbourhood and young professional families are moving in.
 This change in demographics can be seen in the flurry of building activity currently taking place in the Ledbury Park neighbourhood as the original housing stock is gradually being replaced with expensive custom built homes.
 The local parks have also undergone recent improvements and Avenue Road has emerged as one of Toronto's finest shopping districts.

 The custom built homes in this neighbourhood range in size from approximately two thousand to four thousand square feet.
 These homes are built with custom finishes and designer interiors.
 The exteriors are brick, stone or stucco and feature many decorative accents.
 Large bay windows, juliet balconies, professional landscaping, interlock driveways and elaborate front porches decorated by doric columns, and fanciful wrought iron railings.